Floquet-driven light transport in programmable photonic processors via discretized evolution of synthetic magnetic fields: Results

-provides a measure of the net angular drift and is expected to have an overall linear growth.
+As a complementary view of the transport, Fig.~\ref{fig:7S_Result}g shows the first-harmonic Fourier phase extracted from the measured and simulated populations.
+Assign each site an azimuthal angle \(\theta_k\) according to the lattice geometry (with the central site taken as \(\theta_7=0\)), and the complex first-harmonic is formed as \(C^{(1)}(t)=\sum_{k=1}^7 P_k(t)\,e^{i\theta_k}\), where \(P_k(t)\) is the population at site \(k\).
+Its phase \(\phi^{(1)}(t)=\arg\!\big[C^{(1)}(t)\big]\) provides a measure of the net angular drift and is expected to have an overall linear growth.
 Expressed in cycles (i.e., \(\phi^{(1)}/2\pi\)), the phase drifts nearly linearly over the periods; the slope’s sign sets the transport direction, and small kinks appear when population transiently occupies the central site, pulling \(C^{(1)}(t)\) toward \(\theta=0\).
 We quantify this drift by an empirical per-period winding number, \(\nu_1 \equiv \frac{1}{2\pi}\frac{d\phi^{(1)}}{d(t/T)}\), i.e., the slope of \(\phi^{(1)}/2\pi\) versus \(t/T\).
 From Fig.~\ref{fig:7S_Result}g we obtain \(\nu_1^{\text{CW}}=-0.222\) and \(\nu_1^{\text{CCW}}=+0.276\), with the sign reversing under drive inversion.
 The experimental traces follow closely (correlation \(r=0.989\) for CW; \(r=0.985\) for CCW).
 While the seven-site, open system does not enforce quantization, the nonzero and sign-robust \(\nu_1\) is consistent with a nontrivial per-period phase winding and the observed chiral transport.